-CIL will be implemented from 5th February 2018.
-This means that following this date, any eligible development which is granted planning permission on or after 5th February 2018 will pay CIL (in addition to any developer contribution required by local plan policy known as Section 106 Agreements).
+CIL was implemented on 5th February 2018.
+Following this date, any eligible development which is granted planning permission on or after 5th February 2018 will pay CIL (in addition to any developer contribution required by local plan policy known as Section 106 Agreements).

 The following types of development are liable to pay CIL:

 - Any new development that results in the creation of a new dwelling regardless of size (other than flats or apartments)

 - New development within the category of convenience retail (A1) exceeding 100sqm